ARMOURED TRAINS

 Drawings:

-PICTURE: Artillery Wagon of Russian armoured train model 1915 after being captured and painted with German insignia.
+PICTURE: Artillery Wagon of Russian heavy armoured train after being captured and painted with German insignia.
 Its quite possible that the wagons still remained "Russian Army green" at this point.
 Notice the observation turret added to roof of the wagon and fencing removed from there.
 CLICK THUMBNAIL TO SEE LARGER PIC (40 KB).

 PICTURE: Artillery Wagon painted like it presumably was when used by Finnish Army in 1920's - the paint was known as "field grey".
 Notice difference in shape of observation turret when compared to previous drawing.
 CLICK THUMBNAIL TO SEE LARGER PIC (40 KB).